 Abstract:

-2 at -0.3V, 1.
-02 mg/(L· h) and 241.
-92 mA/m
+2 at -0.3V, 1.02 mg/(L·h) and 241.92 mA/m

-2 at -0.5 V, 1.
-11 mg/(L·h) and 476.
-41 mA/m
+2 at -0.5 V, 1.11 mg/(L·h) and 476.41 mA/m

 2 at -0.7 V, respectively.
-The maximum denitrification rate and current density were both obtained at -0.7V indicated that more negative potential was beneficial for microorganisms to obtain electrons from electrode to support denitrification processes.
-The microbial community divergence happened as a result of potential regulation.
-The dominant microorganisms at phylum level at different potentials were all belonged to Proteobacteria, Bacteroidota, and Actinobacteriota, with
+The maximum denitrification rate and current density are both obtained at -0.7 V, indicating that more negative potential is beneficial for microorganisms to obtain electrons from electrode to support denitrification processes.
+The microbial community divergence happens as a result of potential regulation.
+The dominant microorganisms at phylum level at different potentials are all belonged to Proteobacteria, Bacteroidota, and Actinobacteriota, with

 Chryseobacterium (31.35%),